avanoene/risk_dash/README.md

 Security objects could be any asset, those assets have:
 - Market Data
 - Value Function
-- Approprate SimulationGenerator as default, pass in a SimulationGenerator
+- Appropriate SimulationGenerator as default, pass in a SimulationGenerator
 - Risk Attributes
 - Fundamental Data